OriginofPlanet/Millenaire/.github/ISSUE_TEMPLATE.md

 -->
 - [ ] This issue is High Priority (Crashes the modpack, makes the mod unuseable)
 - [ ] I've tested this issue on the latest version of the mod for the latest version of Minecraft.
+- [ ] I understand that this issue tracker is NOT for the 1.12.2 version of the mod.